Expedition Unknown: Shark Week Specials

+Expedition Unknown special episodes aired during Discovery's Shark Week in 2019 and 2021.
+These two specials are not classified as belonging to any season.
+Additionally, a shark-themed episode "Sharks vs. Nazis in Paradise" aired as part of Shark Week 2024, and is listed as the fourth episode of season 13.

 Josh Gates Tonight

 Josh Gates Tonight is a spinoff series originally created to fill in the end of season 8 of Expedition Unknown in April 2020 due to the COVID-19 lockdown period.
 Initially considered part of Expedition Unknown, Josh Gates Tonight later was classified as a separate series.
-The third season premiered on April 21, 2021.
+The fifth season premiered in May 2022.

 This talk show features Josh Gates interviewing celebrity guests via videoconference, field segments, comedy bits, and cocktail recipes.
 At the start of the pandemic, the program was recorded in Gates' home, though production moved to the "Expedition Headquarters" studio starting with episode 14 of the first season.